Citrullin/documentation/general/0.1/how-to-guides/create-a-low-budget-bosch-xdk-clone.md

     #13	SENSE_UV	veml6070
     ```

-5. To read the data from a particular sensor, do `saul read` followed by an ID.
-To read the data from all sensors, do `saul read all`.
+5. To read the data from a particular sensor, execute the `saul read` command followed by an ID.
+To read the data from all sensors, execute the `saul read all` command.

 ## Next steps

-You should read sensor data from a shell session only while debugging.
+You should read sensor data from a shell session only while you debug an application.

-For a real application, [set up a sensor server](../how-to-guides/run-a-environment-sensor-and-client.md) that allows clients to connect to it and read its data.
+For a production application, you can [set up a sensor server](../how-to-guides/run-a-environment-sensor-and-client.md) that allows clients to connect to it and read its data.